Kettering: Regeneration

 In March 2007, a project was revealed to refurbish and bring new leisure and shopping to the town centre, including water features, public art, sculptures, street furniture, trees, plants and an innovative pavement lighting scheme.

+In the recent years, a new 'Cornerstone' initiative has been started by North Northamptonshire Council and SEMLEP (South East Midlands Local Enterprise Partnership), aiming to revitalise parts of the town centre, these being the Library, Alfred East Art Gallery (the only purpose-built art gallery in Northamptonshire) & the Manor House Museum and Gardens.

 Education

-Primary Schools in Kettering include St Peter's School, an independent school, Park Road School, St Thomas More Catholic School, St Edward’s Catholic Primary School, St Andrew's Church of England School, Hawthorn School, Greenfields Primary, St Mary's, Millbrook Junior School and a number of others associated with Secondary Academies.
-A new Church of England primary school, Hayfield Cross, was due to open in September 2015.
+Primary Schools in Kettering include St Peter's School, an independent school, Park Road School, St Thomas More Catholic School, St Edward's Catholic Primary School, Compass Primary Academy, St Andrew's Church of England School, Hawthorn School, Greenfields Primary, St Mary's, Millbrook Junior School and a number of others associated with Secondary Academies.
+A new Church of England primary school, Hayfield Cross, opened in September 2015.

 Kettering has four secondary schools, each with the ability to take on pupils after the age of 16 to allow pupils to complete their A-Levels and BTEC Diplomas.
 The four secondary schools located in the town are Bishop Stopford School, Kettering Science Academy, Kettering Buccleuch Academy and Southfield School for Girls.
 Both academies are joined to separate primary schools to allow for an easier transition from Key Stage 2 to Key Stage 3.

 Latimer Arts College is also in the area and is located in the nearby village of Barton Seagrave.
 The school also has a sixth form facility, but no primary schools are specifically linked to them.

 Kettering is also home to one of Tresham College of Further and Higher Education's three campuses.
 Tresham allows full and part-time students over the age of 16 to study a range of vocational courses such as Hairdressing and Beauty Therapy, ICT, Hospitality and Catering and Motor Vehicle Technology.
 Tresham College also offers Access to Higher Education courses and undergraduate courses in association with the University of Bedfordshire and University of Northampton.